Data Sharing With Globus

-Globus lets you easily and securely share your data with the people who need it—without requiring you to create temporary accounts or transfer your data to an external storage system.
+With Globus, subscribers can easily and securely share data with the people who need it—without requiring you to create temporary accounts or transfer your data to an external storage system.

 Most file sharing services require you to copy your data to an external storage system that they manage—usually hosted in the cloud.
 This sharing model is reasonable for a few megabytes of data, but can be cumbersome, slow, and expensive for big research data.

-With Globus, you don't have to move your data in order to share it.
-Any storage system that has a Globus connection can be easily configured to allow secure data sharing directly by users of the system.
+With Globus, you don’t have to move your data in order to share it.
+Any storage system covered by your Globus subscription, including public clouds like Google Drive and Amazon S3, can be easily configured to allow secure data sharing directly by users of the system.
 Once configured, you can select directory paths to be securely shared with offsite collaborators and grant them read-only or read-write access.
 Globus lets you share your data without requiring temporary accounts for your collaborators on the system where the data resides.

 Your collaborators receive an email with a link to the shared directory paths, and can then use Globus to transfer data from/to your storage system directly, without taking a detour through a third-party cloud storage provider.